Byrnestown: History

 A report by R. W. Winks of the Department of Agriculture, Brisbane, surveying for the proposed Degilbo to Gayndah railway line extension, dated 10 November 1897 stated:- "The first really good piece of country of any extent begins some little distance from the coach stage at Wetheron, Two Mile, extending beyond the head station and running thence in a south-westerly direction to Oakey Creek.
 This belt, which takes in the whole of what was the Byrnestown and part of the Resolute and Bon Accord Groups, about 8 mi in length, and varying in breadth from 3 to 4 miles, is on the whole good land.
 It is principally composed of fine, black and chocolate soil ridges, even in contour, and in many places lightly timbered with broad-leafed ironbark and a kind of bloodwood.
 In some parts there is scarcely any timber, from which fact a portion of this zone is known locally as the Wetheron Clear Lands.
 Want of water is the chief drawback, but from some wells I saw on what was once group property, it would appear that good water can be obtained by comparatively shallow sinking.
 The average depth of the wells seemed about 40 ft."

 In 1903, there were over 1000 acre under cultivation, growing mostly maize, potatoes and fodder crops; the main barrier to greater prosperity was the distance to the railway.

-The Byrnestown Provisional School was originally housed in a bark humpy, but, through the efforts of Roman Catholic priest Father Michael Joseph McKiernan, it was replaced by a more substantial building.
-It became a state school in 1909.
-A second school, Byrnestown Central State School, opened on 20 May 1913, after which the first school was often known as Old Byrnestown School.
-The old school closed in 1931 and its buildings were relocated in 1932 to Wilson Valley.
-In 1938, Byrnestown Central State School was renamed Byrnestown State School.
-It closed on 31 December 1970.

 Byrnestown Post Office opened by November 1903 (a receiving office had been open from 1898) and closed in 1911.
 Byrnestown Railway Station Post Office opened by June 1910 (a receiving office had been open from 1909, briefly known as Ginoon) and closed in 1974.

+The Mungar Junction to Monto railway line opened from Degilbo to Wetheron via Byrnestown on 21 December 1905.
+Byrnestown was served by the Byrnestown railway station (25.5237°S 151.7615°E).
+The last train on the railway line was in 2008 and in 2012 it was announced the line was officially closed.

+In September 1912, 54 allotments were sold in the town of Byrnestown.